Country Bear Jamboree

-The Country Bear Jamboree is an attraction in the Magic Kingdom theme park at the Walt Disney World Resort and at Tokyo Disneyland in the Tokyo Disney Resort.
-The attraction also existed at Disneyland Park.
-All versions of the attraction are similar.
+The Country Bear Jamboree (also known as the Country Bear Musical Jamboree and the Country Bear Theater, and previously known as the Country Bear Playhouse) is an attraction in the Magic Kingdom theme park at the Walt Disney World Resort, Tokyo Disneyland at Tokyo Disney Resort, and formerly at Disneyland Park at the Disneyland Resort.

 The attraction is a stage show featuring audio-animatronic figures.
 Most of the characters are bears who perform country music.
 Characters rise up to the stage on platforms, descend from the ceiling, and appear from behind curtains.
-The audience includes audio-animatronic animal heads mounted on the walls who interact with characters on stage.
+The theater includes three audio-animatronic animal heads mounted on the walls who interact with characters on stage.

-Due to overwhelming popularity, The Country Bear Jamboree was given a "spin-off" show which appeared during the 1984 winter season at Walt Disney World and Disneyland.
+Due to popularity, The Country Bear Jamboree was given a "spin-off" show which appeared during the 1984 winter season at Walt Disney World and Disneyland.
 It was called The Country Bear Christmas Special.
 In 1986 it was given a summertime version called The Country Bear Vacation Hoedown.
-This version was so popular at Disneyland that it became the park's permanent edition until the attraction's closing in 2001.
+This version was so popular at Disneyland that it became the park's standard edition until the attraction's closing in 2001.
+A film based on the attraction, The Country Bears, was released in 2002.

-In 2002, a movie titled The Country Bears was released which was based on the attraction and its characters.

 History

-The Country Bear Jamboree was originally intended by Walt Disney to be placed at Disney's Mineral King Ski Resort in California which he was trying to build in the mid 1960s.
+The Country Bear Jamboree was originally intended by Walt Disney to be placed at Disney's Mineral King Ski Resort in California which he was trying to build in the mid-1960's.
 Disney knew he wanted some sort of show to provide entertainment to the guests at the resort, and he knew he wanted the show to feature some sort of bear band.
 The project was assigned to imagineer Marc Davis.

 Davis, together with Al Bertino, came up with many bear groups, including bear marching bands, bear mariachi bands, and Dixieland bears.
-One day Davis was working on drawings of the characters in his office.
-Disney walked in and saw the drawings and laughed because he loved the characters.
-On Disney's way out he turned to Davis and said good-bye, which he was known never to say.
-That was the last time Davis saw Disney, who died a few days later on December 15, 1966.

-After his death, plans for the show still carried on.
+After Disney's death, plans for the show moved forward.
 The bears would be featured in the resort's Bear Band Restaurant Show, and it was decided that they would have a country twang.
 But while plans for the show progressed, plans for the ski resort did not.
 Instead, the Imagineers working on the project decided to place the show in Walt Disney World's Magic Kingdom in time for its grand opening in 1971.
 Imagineer X Atencio and musical director George Bruns created songs for the bears to sing.